 - Increases access by supplementing school resources and equipment

-Students will use their personal devices to complete in-class activities, check grades, collaborate with other students and teachers, complete homework, conduct research, access websites with curriculum-related content, keep track of classroom assignments, record journal entries, and other approved instructional activities.
+Students use their personal devices to complete in-class activities, check grades, collaborate with other students and teachers, complete homework, conduct research, access websites with curriculum-related content, keep track of classroom assignments, record journal entries, and other approved instructional activities.

-Will students be expected to use their devices both at school and at home?
+Are students be expected to use their devices both at school and at home?

 Just as with traditional assignments, some assignments may need to be completed at home.